 In all of the sounds discussed thus far, the velum is indeed raised: we describe all such sounds as oral sounds.
 But the velum may be lowered, to allow velum lowered, and with air escaping through the nasal cavity alone, are referred to as nasal stops.
 We have three nasal stops in English.
 These are:

-- [m] It is bilabial nasal stop An example is the first sound in mat. - [ŋ] It is velar nasal stop.
-It is the last sound in sing. - [n] It is alveolar nasal stop.
+/m/.
+It is bilabial nasal stop /ŋ/.
+It is velar nasal stop.
+It is the last sound in sing. /n/.
+It is alveolar nasal stop.
 An example is the first sound in not.

-All the nasal stops are voiced.
+★ All the nasal stops are voiced.